luanaftrindade/SAPUI5-ProductList/README.md

 ```

 **5. Access the Application:**
-Open your web browser and navigate to http://localhost:3000 to view the application.
+Open your web browser and navigate to the respective localhost url to view the application.

 ## OData Services